School Council

 At Clapgate Primary School, we believe in the importance of Pupil Voice.

 The School Council Team role gives children the opportunity to express their views and make their opinions count.
-The team is an elected body of students who work with the Senior Leadership Team to improve the school.
+The team is an elected body of students who work with our School Council Leads, Miss Handley, Miss Stead, Head Teacher Miss Taylor and other SLT members.

-The team meet regularly with the Headteacher or the most relevant member of the Senior Leadership Team to discuss new initiatives and to give feedback from their peers on specific projects and topics.
+The team meet weekly with Miss Handley and Miss Stead to discuss new initiatives and to give feedback from their peers on specific projects and topics.

 Our Aims

-Whilst in the school council, the children will be given opportunities to develop their leadership and communication skills.
+The children are given opportunities to develop their leadership and communication skills.

 This is how Clapgate School Council is effective: